SwarmUS/esp32-boilerplate/README.md

 |   |--esp32/              #directory for esp32 stub tests
 ````

-## Using the template
-When creating a new repo you can select the Template-Cpp as template instead of an empty repo.

-You will need to change the CMakesLists to fit your needs, folders under `src` are libraries, you need to adapt the file `src/CMakeLists.txt` so it reflects your own libraries.
-You will need to change `tests/src/CMakeLists.txt` too so it reflects your changes.

 ## Setup

 This project requires the esp-idf repo cloned and sourced to be able to compile.
-It is included as a submodule and can therefore be initialised by running upon cloning this repo.
 It wil then need to be installed to set the the Extensa toolchain and other stuff.
 Simply run:
 ````
 git clone -b release/v4.2 --recurse-submodules https://github.com/espressif/esp-idf